 Because your dog can’t talk to you, you don’t know how cold he or she will feel outside in the snow.
 Obviously, your pooch has a fur coat, which helps, but you’ll also probably want to get another coat just to be safe.

-Keep a close eye on how your dog is doing when the weather is colder just like you should be more alert even when you’re running by yourself.
+Keep a close eye on how your dog is doing when the weather is colder just as much as you would in summer heat.

 Hazardous plants and animals